Grey Rock Method in High-Conflict Family Court Cases - Insights from Judge Anthony

 Photo of man and woman in courtroom.

-Court Ordered Communication Can Expose The Limitations Of The Grey Rock Method
+Court Ordered Communication in a Child Custody Battle Can Expose The Limitations Of The Grey Rock Method

-In many child custody disputes, and occasionally in divorce cases, the court might mandate communication between the parties which can expose the limitations of the Grey Rock Method.
+In many child custody disputes, and occasionally in divorce cases, Judge Anthony Bompiani highlights that the court might mandate communication between the parties which can expose the limitations of the Grey Rock Method.

 This requirement is intended to facilitate coordination and collaboration on matters pertaining to child rearing, especially in situations where shared custody or visitation rights are involved.